-- the cost of, and scope for, developing elsewhere outside the designated area, or meeting the need for it in some other way; and - any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated. - 4.
+- The need for the development, including in terms of any national considerations, and the impact of permitting it, or refusing it, upon the local economy; - the cost of, and scope for, developing elsewhere outside the designated area, or meeting the need for it in some other way; and - any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated. - 7.
 In relation to the second criterion, the Board is of the view that for the following reasons the applicant has not demonstrated that the need cannot be met outside the AONB: - a) The reasoned justification in the draft South Worcestershire Development Plan (SWDP) Policy 23 states that the "Strategic Housing Land Availability Assessment clearly shows plenty of housing land capacity beyond the AONBs".